Generalized Statistics on Lattices: Introduction

 \subsubsection{Universal microscopic description for statistics}

-This work develops a universal framework to define generalized statistics on lattices across different spacetime dimensions.
-We consider gapped local Hamiltonian systems in $d$ spatial dimensions with tensor product Hilbert space,

-where each Hamiltonian term $H_i$ has support confined to a small ball of constant radius.
-Excitations are represented by the states that deviate from the ground state around their loci.

-We consider systems exhibiting \textbf{invertible excitations}, where each excitation possesses an inverse, enabling mutual annihilation and forming a fusion group $G$.
-For simplicity, we summarize the results when $G$ is an Abelian group.
-These results are generalized to the non-Abelian fusion groups as well.
-These excitations may extend spatially, spanning $p$ dimensions.
-For instance, $p=0$ corresponds to quasiparticles, while $p=1$ represents loop excitations, such as magnetic flux loops, and so on.
+We now present the general setting for our construction.
+This work develops a universal framework for defining generalized statistics on lattices across different dimensions.
+We consider systems with invertible excitations, whose loci can be moved by finite-depth quantum circuits.
+An excitation may correspond to a violation of certain Hamiltonian terms, a defect that locally modifies the Hamiltonian, or, more generally, a symmetry defect.
+Hence, this framework applies to both \emph{gapped} and \emph{gapless} systems.
+An invertible excitation possesses an inverse, forming a fusion group $G$.
+For simplicity, we first summarize the results for Abelian groups $G$, with the understanding that the framework extends to non-Abelian fusion groups as well.
+These excitations may also be spatially extended, spanning $p$ dimensions—for example, $p=0$ corresponds to quasiparticles, $p=1$ to loop excitations such as magnetic flux loops, and higher $p$ to more extended objects.

 Our framework begins by specifying the possible configurations of excitations, denoted by $\mathcal{A}$, on a simplicial complex $X$ embedded in space.
 We consider the Hilbert space basis labeled by excitations $a \in \mathcal{A}$, where each $p$-dimensional simplex is associated with an element of the group $G$.
 Each configuration is represented by the \textbf{configuration state} $|a\rangle$.
 This state is not uniquely defined, as it can be redefined through the action of unitary operators supported at the locations of the excitations.
 To address this ambiguity, we fix a particular choice of states ${\ket{a}}$ and construct invariants that remain independent of these definitions.